Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Comparative Effectiveness of COVID-19 Vaccines

 \section{Comparative Effectiveness of COVID-19 Vaccines}

-To illustrate FACE, we study the comparative effectiveness of BNT162b2 (Pfizer) versus mRNA-1273 (Moderna) for the prevention of COVID-19 outcomes in the VA healthcare system.
+To illustrate FACE, we study the comparative effectiveness of BNT162b2 (Pfizer) versus mRNA-1273 (Moderna) for the prevention of COVID-19 outcomes in five VA sites.
 It is of interest to understand the real-world effectiveness of these vaccines, but head-to-head comparisons have been rare.
-A recent emulated target trial using the EHRs of US veterans showed that the 24-week risk of COVID-19 outcomes was low for patients who received either vaccine, but lower for veterans assigned to Moderna compared to Pfizer \citep{dickerman2021}.
+A recent emulated target trial using the EHRs of US veterans showed that the 24-week risk of COVID-19 outcomes was low for patients who received either vaccine, but lower for veterans assigned to Moderna compared to Pfizer and potentially heterogeneous across patient populations \citep{dickerman2021}, suggesting that only reporting an overall ATE may be misleading for certain target populations.
 Utilizing FACE, we examine the TATE in a federated data setting where the target population of interest is one of five sites (North Atlantic, Southwest, Midwest, Continental, or Pacific) in the VA healthcare system.
-Our problem is more challenging than that of \cite{dickerman2021} due to the federated data setting and the different target populations of interest that we are able to study.
+Our problem is more challenging than that of \cite{dickerman2021} or \cite{lin2022effectiveness} due to the federated data setting and the different target populations of interest that we are able to study.

 Inclusion criteria included veteran status, at least 18 years of age by January 1, 2021, no previously documented COVID-19 infection, no previous COVID-19 vaccination, and documented two-dose COVID-19 vaccination with either Pfizer or Moderna between January 1 and March 24, 2021.
 For each eligible veteran, follow-up began on the day that the second dose of vaccine was received (baseline) and ended on the day of death, 120 or 180 days after baseline, or the end of the study time period (September 24, 2021).
 The outcomes of interest were documented SARS-CoV-2 infection either 120 or 180 days after baseline and death with COVID-19 infection either 120 or 180 days after baseline.